locutusjs/locutus/README.md

 > All your standard libraries will be assimilated into our JavaScript collective.
 Resistance is futile.

 Welcome to Locutus, where the boundaries of coding languages blur.
-We're a dedicated collective of hobbyist developers and coding enthusiasts on a mission to explore the infinite possibilities of porting standard libraries from various programming languages into JavaScript.
+We're a dedicated collective developers on a mission to explore the possibilities of porting standard libraries from various programming language (Go, Ruby, PHP, C) to JavaScript.
 Our journey is one of discovery, innovation, and sometimes, delightful chaos.

-In the vast expanse of code, we believe that the essence of programming languages can be unified under the banner of JavaScript.
 From the complex to the quirky, we assimilate libraries with a spirit of curiosity and a penchant for experimentation.
-Our creations range from groundbreaking functions that enhance the JavaScript ecosystem, to unique oddities that challenge the norms of coding.
+Our creations typically start as rainy Sunday afternoon puzzles, and end up ranging from groundbreaking functions that enhance the JavaScript ecosystem, to unique oddities that challenge the norms of coding.

 As we navigate through this uncharted territory, we invite you to join us.
-Whether to contribute, learn, or simply marvel at the wonders of cross-language integration and portability, your presence is valued.
-With each function we port, we embrace the unexpected and celebrate the diversity of programming languages.
+Whether to contribute, learn, or simply marvel at the wonders of cross-language integration and portability, your presence on GitHub is valued.

-Embark on this journey with us at [Locutus.io](https://locutus.io/).
+Embark on this journey with us at [locutus.io](https://locutus.io/).

 Use our creations at your own risk, and may they inspire you to push the boundaries of what's possible with JavaScript.